-- The SSPSR register value is loaded into the SSPBUF register. - b) The buffer full bit BF is set. - c) An ACK pulse is generated. - d) MSSP interrupt flag bit SSPIF (PIR1<3>) is set (interrupt is generated if enabled) on the falling edge of the ninth SCL pulse.
+- The SSPSR register value is loaded into the SSPBUF register. - 2.
+The buffer full bit BF is set. - 3.
+An ACK pulse is generated. - MSSP interrupt flag bit, SSPIF (PIR1<3>) is set (interrupt is generated if enabled) on the falling edge of the ninth SCL pulse.

-In 10-bit address mode, two address bytes need to be received by the slave.
+In 10-bit Address mode, two address bytes need to be received by the slave.
 The five Most Significant bits (MSbs) of the first address byte specify if this is a 10-bit address.
 Bit R/\overline{W} (SSPSTAT<2>) must specify a write so the slave device will receive the second address byte.
-For a 10-bit address, the first byte would equal '1111 0 A9 A8 0', where A9 and A8 are the two MSbs of the address.
-The sequence of events for 10-bit address is as follows, with steps 7-9 for slave-transmitter:
+For a 10-bit address, the first byte would equal '11110 A9 A8 0', where 'A9' and 'A8' are the two MSbs of the address.
+The sequence of events for 10-bit address is as follows, with steps 7 through 9 for the slave-transmitter:

 - Receive first (high) byte of Address (bits SSPIF, BF and bit UA (SSPSTAT<1>) are set). - Update the SSPADD register with second (low) byte of Address (clears bit UA and releases the SCL line). - Read the SSPBUF register (clears bit BF) and clear flag bit SSPIF. - Receive second (low) byte of Address (bits SSPIF, BF, and UA are set). - Update the SSPADD register with the first (high) byte of Address.
-If match releases SCL line, this will clear bit UA. - 6.
-Read the SSPBUF register (clears bit BF) and clear flag bit SSPIF. - 7.
+If match releases SCL line, this will clear bit UA. - Read the SSPBUF register (clears bit BF) and clear flag bit SSPIF. - 7.
 Receive Repeated START condition. - Receive first (high) byte of Address (bits SSPIF and BF are set). - Read the SSPBUF register (clears bit BF) and clear flag bit SSPIF.

-14.4.1.2 Reception
+15.4.3.2 Reception

 When the R/\overline{W} bit of the address byte is clear and an address match occurs, the R/\overline{W} bit of the SSPSTAT register is cleared.
-The received address is loaded into the SSPBUF register.
+The received address is loaded into the SSPBUF register and the SDA line is held low (\overline{ACK}) .

-When the address byte overflow condition exists, then no Acknowledge (ACK) pulse is given.
-An overflow condition is defined as either bit BF (SSPSTAT<0>) is set, or bit SSPOV (SSPCON<6>) is set.
+When the address byte overflow condition exists, then the no Acknowledge (ACK) pulse is given.
+An overflow condition is defined as either bit BF (SSPSTAT<0>) is set, or bit SSPOV (SSPCON1<6>) is set.